-The Gosford Bike Strategy 2014 states it will "investigate opportunities for a public free-bike scheme to be available at selected locations across the local Since area".
-2014. aovernment significant advances in bike share technologies has allowed for new 'dockless' schemes to emerge.
-Traditional bike share schemes are built on docking systems and are implemented generally by governments and transport authorities.
-This can be quite costly and infrastructure intensive.
+The Gosford Bike Strategy 2014 states it will "investigate opportunities for a public free-bike scheme to be available at selected locations across the local government area".
+Since 2014. significant advances in bike share technologies has allowed for new emerge. 'dockless' schemes to Traditional bike share schemes are built on docking systems and are generally implemented governments and transport authorities.
+This can be quite costly infrastructure intensive.